LLucchini/HoWDe/README.md

 #### 📥 Input Data Parameters
 The input data should include the following columns:
 - `useruuid` (str or int): unique user identifier
-- `loc` (str or int): stop location ID (unique by useruuid) - WARNING: avoid using "-1" loc labels to identify relevant location information (following [Infostop](https://github.com/ulfaslak/infostop?tab=readme-ov-file) notation system, those stops are automatically dropped)
+- `loc` (str or int): stop location ID (unique by useruuid) - WARNING: avoid using "-1" loc labels to identify relevant location information (following [Infostop](https://github.com/ulfaslak/infostop?tab=readme-ov-file) notation system, those stops are dropped)
 - `start`(long): Unix timestamp (start of stop)
 - `end` (long): Unix timestamp (end of stop)
 - `tz_hour_start`, `tz_minute_start`(optional): If timestamps are in UTC, these are used to shift them to local time
 - `country`(optional): If not provided, a dummy "GL0B" will be added

-💡 Scalability Tip: This package includes heavy computations (e.g., window functions, UDFs) that can fail on larger datasets.
-We recommend using df.repartition("useruuid") to evenly distribute data across partitions and enable efficient parallel processing.
-This helps Spark avoid memory bottlenecks and makes better use of available resources.
+💡 Scalability Tip: This package involves heavy computations (e.g. window functions, UDFs).
+To ensure efficient parallel processing, use df.repartition("useruuid") to distribute data across partitions evenly.
+This reduces memory bottlenecks and improves resource utilization.

 #### ⚙️ Key Parameters
 - `input_data` (PySpark DataFrame, default=None): Input dataset containing all mandatory columns: useruuid, loc, start, end.